Hasaber8/Hasaber8.github.io/content/about.md

 id = "about"
 +++

-I am Rohan Hasabe, a 18 year old, popularly known around the internet world as Hasaber8 .
+I am Rohan Hasabe, a 18 year old, Engineering 2nd Year student!, popularly known around the internet world as Hasaber8 .

 If you ﬁnd some­one with the user­name `Hasaber8` on any platform, you can be mostly sure its me